Regarding the virtual encrypted message of this virtual currency, Santa Yuen Dai Yue

 Or, I was in a situation where I was fooling myself into thinking that this was the case.

-I've considered that hypothesis.
+I've considered this hypothesis.

 For example, Buddhist devotion equates to the image of a lion (or if that's actually the case for that individual).